Tshedra1/nhanes-obesity-hypertension/README.md

 * Age positively associated with hypertension
 * Results consistent across R and Stata

+##Interpretation
+* Obesity increases the likelihood of hypertension
+* Age is a strong predictor of hypertension
+* Findings align with established public health evidence

 ## Files

 * `scripts/analysis_r.R` → R analysis